Hotel Mont Blanc - Summer

 A haven of tranquillity in the heart of this famous Alpine town

 Ideal for a short break or as part of a wider European tour

 Ideally situated to enjoy all the outdoor pursuits Chamonix has to offer

 Visiting Chamonix in summer provides the opportunity to appreciate the sheer breadth of beauty that the Alps offers.
 Visually stunning, the white snow capped peaks of the Mont Blanc mountain range contrast beautifully with the lush green pastures below, brimming with colourful alpine flowers.
 Warmer days but cooler nights provide an all round pleasant climate, suitable for everyone.

-To start planning your holiday to Hotel Mont Blanc - Summer or take a look at our itineraries to Summer in Chamonix
+Call us on to start planning your holiday to Hotel Mont Blanc - Summer or take a look at our itineraries to Summer in Chamonix

 The Hotel Mont Blanc lies in the heart of Chamonix combining an abundance of history and luxurious style, offering a haven of peace and tranquillity in the Alps.
 A spa by Clarins, outdoor pool with views of Mont Blanc and exceptional all-round service.

 At over 100 years old the Hotel Mont Blanc has an interesting history with various politicians, artists and royal families visiting over the years as well as legendary mountaineering pioneers.
 Having been recently acquired by the Taittinger family it has been carefully renovated by interior designer Sybille de Margerie which has kept the architectural style but updated it with stylish contemporary touches.